-Accreditation The Indiana Respiratory Therapy Education Consortium (program number 200039) is fully accredited by the Commission on Accreditation for Respiratory Care, 264 Precision Blvd, Telford, TN 37690, (817-283-2835), https://www.coarc.com/ Accreditation is in effect through March 31, 2027.
-Program outcomes can be found at https://www.coarc.com/students/programmaticoutcome-data.aspx
+Accreditation The Indiana Respiratory Therapy Education Consortium (program number 200039) is fully accredited by the Commission on Accreditation for Respiratory Care, 264 Precision Blvd, Telford, TN 37690, (817-283-2835)

+Accreditation is in effect through March 31, 2027.
+Program outcomes can be found here.

 Before entering the program, the student must complete the following minimum prerequisites.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
 Prerequisites must be taken at an accredited college or university.
 The code "GE" indicates a course that meets the campus' General Education core.
-All prerequisite courses must be completed by August 1.
+All prerequisite courses must be completed by August 15.